 There are two primary devices necessary to utilize the networking feature of UHF-R in a simple set-up: the UR4 receiver (UR4S or UR4D), and an Ethernet router (in some instances, an Ethernet switch can be added to extend the network).
 A third device, a PC, can also be added for additional control and monitoring with Wireless Workbench software.

 The rear panel of the UR4 provides an Ethernet connection on a single RJ45 plug.
 An RJ45 plug is similar to a telephone plug connector, but slightly larger.
 The UR4 is shipped with an Ethernet cable with RJ45 connectors on both ends, one standard and one "ruggedized" (with a metal housing similar to an XLR connector).
 The cable used is Category 5 (Cat 5) cable.
 It contains four twisted pairs of conductors, typically in a foil shield and is commonly available as it is also used in computer networks.
 Cat 5e or Cat 6 cable, can also be used as they utilize the same wiring scheme.
-The back panel of the UR4 also provides a USB connection for direct computer interface and control.

 An Ethernet router is a device that delivers information to and from the proper destinations.
 It can be used to connect individual devices in a network or to connect multiple networks themselves.
 Routers come in many physical varieties based on how many ports they provide, whether they are wired or wireless, and whether they provide DHCP service (Dynamic IP addressing).
 Like the UR4's, routers provide their Ethernet ports on RJ45 jacks and some models can be mounted in standard 19" equipment racks.